rlm327/BHSC_Bio_data/ShortCourseParticipantInfo.md

 I would like to have some basic understanding of bioinformatics.
 I also would like to learn to use IGV as my project will use these tools!
 - - -
+**Rachel Markley**
+The Pennsylvania State University

+Research Interest: Environmental impacts on host-pathogen interaction

+Goal: To advance my skill in data management and processing

+---